legends2k/blog/content/note/clean_me/index.md

 tags = ["tech", "security", "hardware", "tinker"]
 +++

 I believe [_resistance is futile_][Borg] if someone is bent on spying on you; there’re both serious and [creative ways][Side-channelling] to go about it.
 Talking to your processor, behind your back, isn’t the primary or only means.
-Ours is [golden age][Digital Age] where corporates and government agencies stoop low enough to pry into bedrooms.
+Our’s is a [golden age][Digital Age] where corporates and government agencies stoop low enough to pry into bedrooms.
 Did you know that _almost_ all machines[^1] you _own_ have a processor aside from the one you paid for?
 It controls your processor (host) and won’t listen to you.

 - Unbeknownst to the host, it runs out-of-band, on a separate chip
 - It has unfettered access to any memory region; it runs at [ring][Protection ring] level −3[^8]